 The 28 day notice period will not be enforced and how long you may need to clear the property can be discussed, but bear in mind that rent will be accruing on the account.

-If agreed with the executor/next of kin, a pre termination visit will be arranged by the lettings officer, there it can be discussed how the property should be handed back to us.
+If agreed with the executor/next of kin, a pre-termination visit will be arranged by the lettings officer, to discuss how the property should be handed back to us.

 The property, garden and any outbuildings should be cleared and emptied of all belongings.